-1. Figure out where you want to register to vote
+1. Decide where you want to register

 2. Make sure you’re eligible